micole-mar/studentInfoSystem/README.md

 # studentInfoSystem
-basic student information system that helps me store and manage student data using Python and SQL.
+simple student information system that helps me store and manage student data using Python and SQL.